r3m0t/backports.lzma/README.md

 f = lzmaffi.open('log.xz', mode='rb')

-# f has all the usual file object methods like io.open
+# f has all the usual file object methods, like if you had used io.open
+# It also has a block_boundaries property

 for offset in f.block_boundaries:
 	f.seek(offset)